 Little Balancing Game

-Help build your child’s fine motor skills like dexterity — and a little patience — with this toddler board game where they balance little frogs on little water lilies.
+Help build your child’s fine motor skills like dexterity — and a little patience — with this board game where they balance cute, smiling frogs on little water lilies.
 You get the chance to guide them as they delicately place the frogs where they need to go, setting up a great bonding opportunity.

 Yeti in My Spaghetti

-It’s like Jenga… but with a Yeti.
+Who can say no to a game with spaghetti and a Yeti?
+Parents might even like this game more than Jenga, which Yeti in My Spaghetti is similar to.
 Set up the Yeti on top of dozens of hard noodles, and your child pulls a stick out, then you, then back again.
-The object is to not let the Yeti fall.
+The object is to not let the Yeti take a tumble into the bowl.
 This board game will help your kid build their motor skills and patience while keeping them engaged.

 Traffic Jam Matching Game

-Hard to think of anything more visually appealing to some colorful cars—to both you and your kid.
+Kids love boldly colored cars and are probably aware of what traffic is, even at this young age.
 This game lets children match large, brightly colored cards to their corresponding traffic signs.
 Perfect way for you to get your little guy started in the world of fine autos.

 Little kids love small surprises.
+This is a much less terrifying and more interactive version of Pop Goes the Weasel.
 This board game for toddlers helps fine motor skills as kids place swords into a barrel in eager anticipation of seeing the pirate pop-up from it out of nowhere.
-The swords are colorful, too—just make sure they don’t find their way to any mouths.
+The swords are colorful, too — just make sure they don’t find their way to any mouths.